LuanAdemi/toumei/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-You are more than welcome to contribute to this project or propose new interpretability methods I can add to this project.
+You are more than welcome to contribute to this project or propose new interpretability methods I can add.
-Just open an issue, like you would do on any other github repo.
+Just open an issue or pull request, like you would do on any other github repo.

 <p align="right">(<a href="#top">back to top</a>)</p>